-As a teacher mentor, one of the first things I do after meeting and greeting a new teacher is to visit a class and give the teacher comprehensive feedback on their teaching from fresh, objective eyes.
-I tell them all the good things I see them doing and describe their best qualities as teachers and people.
-Then I tell them the main areas they should work on to improve their practice.
+As a teacher mentor, one of the first things I do after meeting and greeting a new teacher (and asking what areas she’d like help with) is to visit a class and give the teacher comprehensive feedback on their teaching from fresh, objective eyes.
+I tell them all the good things I see them doing and describe their best qualities as teachers.
+Then I give some suggestions about the areas with which they had concerns.
+I may also ask questions about areas that seem important to me.
 Later, I follow up with a conversation about the information, and we work from there.
 Many times, they have already made effective changes by the time I come back.
 My district is lucky to have a mentor program for its new teachers.

 Unfortunately, however, many school districts do not have mentors who can work side by side with their new teachers.
 There is a huge learning curve in creating a productive learning environment and teaching 30 individuals, each of whom are coming from different places.
 I have discovered in my work, however, that if teachers just listen carefully to their students, most of the feedback they need comes directly out of their students’ mouths.
 Just listen:

 (S = student’s remark, T = teacher’s remark)

 T: “I don’t have assigned seats yet.”

 T: ” I had some; maybe there are no more.”

 S: “What?
 Can you say that again?
 I couldn’t hear you.”

 S: “Is this going to count toward our grade?”
 “How much?”